ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 When the "instance" URI is dereferenceable, the problem details object can be fetched from it.
 It might also return information about the problem occurrence in other formats through use of proactive content negotiation (see {{HTTP, Section 12.5.1}}).

-When the "instance" URI is not dereferenceable, it serves as a unique identifier for the problem occurrence that may be of significance to the server, but is opaque to the client.
+When the "instance" URI is not dereferenceable, it serves as a unique identifier for the problem occurrence that may be of significance to the server but is opaque to the client.

 When "instance" contains a relative URI, it is resolved relative to the document's base URI, as per {{URI, Section 5}}.
 However, using relative URIs can cause confusion, and they might not be handled correctly by all implementations.

-For example, if the two resources "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both respond with an "instance" equal to the relative URI reference "example-instance", when resolved they will identify different resources ("https://api.example.org/foo/bar/example-instance" and "https://api.example.org/widget/example-instance" respectively).
+For example, if the two resources "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both respond with an "instance" equal to the relative URI reference "example-instance", when resolved they will identify different resources ("https://api.example.org/foo/bar/example-instance" and "https://api.example.org/widget/example-instance", respectively).
 As a result, it is RECOMMENDED that absolute URIs be used in "instance" when possible, and that when relative URIs are used, they include the full path (e.g., "/instances/123").

 ## Extension Members {#extension}

 Problem type definitions MAY extend the problem details object with additional members that are specific to that problem type.

-For example, our "out of credit" problem above defines two such extensions -- "balance" and "accounts" to convey additional, problem-specific information.
+For example, our out-of-credit problem above defines two such extensions -- "balance" and "accounts" to convey additional, problem-specific information.

 Similarly, the "validation error" example defines an "errors" extension that contains a list of individual error occurrences found, with details and a pointer to the location of each.